Nethmaw/real-world-testing/README.md

 1. Install [ThunderClient](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) for VSCode.

-2. Open the `ConduitAPI.environment.json` file and fill in the three blank `value` fields.
+2. Open the `ConduitAPI.environment.json` file and fill in the following three blank `value` fields.
+    - Username - a username for the application, different from one used in the GUI
+    - Email - an api testing email, different from GUI user
+    - Password - a password for the api user
 3. Save.

-4. Open the ThunderClient panel inside VSCode and go to 'Collections'.
+4. Open the ThunderClient panel inside VSCode and go to 'Env'
-5. Click on the hamburger menu and click Import.
+5. Click on the hamburger menu next to the `filter environment` search box and click Import.
-6. Find and open `ConduitAPI.collection.json` in the root folder.
+6. Find and open `ConduitAPI.environment.json` in the root folder.

-7. Open the Env tab inside the ThunderClient panel.
+7. Open the Collections tab inside the ThunderClient panel.
-8. Click on the hamburger menu and click Import.
+8. Click on the similar hamburger menu and click Import.
-9. Find and open `ConduitAPI.environment.json` in the root folder.
+9. Find and open `ConduitAPI.collection.json` in the root folder.

+10. Open the `ConduitAPI > Auth > Register` endpoint and click 'Send'
+11. Open the `ConduitAPI > Auth > Login` endpoint and click 'Send'
+12. Select and copy the token string from the response pane.
+Do not select the `"` marks at either end.
+13. Open the Env panel and then ConduitAPI.
+14. Paste into the `token` value and click 'Save'